lightningnetwork/lnd/docs/INSTALL.md

 Running `lnd` for the first time will by default generate the `admin.macaroon`, `read_only.macaroon`, and `macaroons.db` files that are used to authenticate into `lnd`.
-They will be stored in the default `lnd` data directory.
+They will be stored in the network directory (default: `lndDir/data/chain/bitcoin/testnet`) so that it's possible to use a distinct password for testnet, simnet, regest, mainnet, etc.
 Note that if you specified an alternative data directory (via the `--datadir` argument), you will have to additionally pass the updated location of the `admin.macaroon` file into `lncli` using the `--macaroonpath` argument.